J-Victorsantos/race-game/README.md

 # race-game
-My first experience working with PyGame annd cx_Freeze
+My first experience working with PyGame and cx_Freeze

 A race game built in PyGame